Aterilus/ElementalWorld/README.md

 🌍 Elemental World

-Elemental World is a 3D action RPG built in Unity, featuring modular boss systems, dynamic combat mechanics, and cinematic encounter design.
+Elemental World is a 3D action RPG built in Unity, featuring modular boss systems, dynamic combat mechanics, cinematic encounter design, and scalable gameplay architecture.
 This project focuses on building core gameplay systems first (Version 1) using placeholder visuals, with plans to expand into a full open-world experience.

 ⸻